University of Wisconsin–Madison

 Kevin JacobsonAssociated Students of Madison (ASM)Student governance body rep./ASM chair, engagement

-Li Chiao-PingSchool of EducationUniversity Committee chair/rep., engagement
+Annie JonesDivision of ExtensionUniversity Committee chair/rep., engagement

-Albert MunizPosse ProgramAcad.
+Alissa EwerGraduate SchoolAcad.
 Staff Exec.
 Comm.
 (ASEC) chair/rep., engagement

 Terry FritterSchool of Medicine and Public HealthUniv.
 Staff Congress chair/rep., engagement